-In these circumstances the School may offer the student a place in an equivalent course with fees not in excess of the original course (as set out in the "Student Fee Protection Policy").
+In these circumstances the School may offer the student a place in an equivalent course with fees not in excess of the original course (as set out in the "Student ii.
+Refund of Tuition Fees Only (not including Registration fees):

+Fee Protection Policy").
 Under the ESOS framework, this event constitutes Provider Default and no administration fee is applicable.